mrinterweb/freighter/README.md

 Example of how to deploy:
 ```
-freighter -e staging --all deloy
+freighter -e staging --all deploy
 ```

 If you want to deploy one app: